'There was never a genius without a tincture of madness'—Aristotle

 Every time I had thought of the tragic circumstance that led to the horrid death of the Lady Grünewald and Herr Weiner, I would awake from a horrific nightmare that burdened my conscious and soul relentlessly.
 Is it contingent that the condemnation of one's own soul can be carried by another so purposely, or is that traumatic burden too invincible in the end to conquer?

-It is difficult to make tangible comparisons to the actual events of the opera of Lucia di Lammermoor that was performed on that night of the winter of 1843, but the morose tragedy that occurred was forever parallel to the merciless fate of the Lady Grünewald, who loved and was loved in accordance, with the meaning of the word love.
-I had fallen in love with her, and she with me, but our mutual affection was only to remain an inconsequential detail of a horrifying night of dread and death.
-The madness at the opera was twofold, and it was her blinding devotion concealed, within an endless quench for vengeance that had doomed our sublime destiny and musical collaboration.
+It is difficult to make tangible comparisons to the actual events of the opera of Lucia di Lammermoor that was performed on that night of the winter of 1843, but the morose tragedy that occurred was forever parallel to the merciless fate of the Lady Grünewald, who loved in accordance, with the actual meaning of the word love.
+The madness at the opera was twofold, and it was her blinding devotion concealed, within an endless quench for vengeance that had doomed her sublime destiny and musical endowment.